-Entrepreneurship (Minor)
+Innovation and Entrepreneurship (Minor)

-The Entrepreneurship minor is aimed at students majoring in subjects other than business - providing a solid foundation in innovation, value creation, and the realization of new business ventures.
+The minor in Innovation and Entrepreneruship is aimed at students majoring in subjects other than business - providing a solid foundation in innovation, value creation, and the realization of new business ventures.
 The minor is deeply interdisciplinary, incorporating elements of economics, sociology, communications, finance, general business and others.
-17 credits minimum.
+20 credits minimum.

-Minor in Entrepreneurship
+Minor in Innovation and Entrepreneurship

-17 credits minimum
+20 credits minimum

 Required:

 ENT 101 Creativity and Innovation 4

-ENT 301 The Analytics of Value Creation 4
+ENT 301 Starting a Startup From Ideas to Action 4

+Select one or both of the following:

-ENT 401 New Venture Realization 4
+ENT 401 Launching a Startup 4

+ENT 430 Global Entrepreneurship 4

-Select two of the following:
+Select one or two of the following:

+BUS 376 Sales Management 4

 ENT 420 Agile Product Development 4

 ENT 421 Entepeneurial Marketing & Selling 4

-ENT 422 Entrepreneurial Finance 4

 ENT 423 Legal Aspects of Entrepreneurship 4

 ENT 424 Growth-Stage Venture Management 4

 ENT 482 Special Topics (Required) 1-4